 Extend the life of your Microsoft Access Database

 Access databases can be created by the inexperienced user – without any Visual Basic programming experience and with little knowledge of relational databases.
-From this simple beginning, many a Company administration system evolves.
+From this simple beginning, many a Company administration Application evolves.

 As the workload increases, the limitations of the design are soon evident.
-The administration system becomes slow, error ridden, user unfriendly and unmaintainable.
+The administration Application becomes slow, error ridden, user unfriendly and unmaintainable.
 In addition, the Access database is likely to have disc space problems.

 Find out the extent of the problem

 An analysis of the Access database needs to be carried out – database design, structure problems, relationships and throughput.

 An Access Database Analyser will be used to detect errors, provide suggestions, and performance tips.
 These will help improve Access database design and throughput problems.

 Access Database Applications can be readily optimised